iurilandolt/pipex/README.md

 		return 0;
 	}

-the code above will give you a list of all the enviromental variables in your system. the one we are interested in is the `$PATH` environment variable.
+The code above will give you a list of all the environmental variables in your system.
+The one we are interested in is the `$PATH` environment variable.

 It provides us with a list of directories where command-line utilities and other executable programs are located.

-The `PATH` variable contains a series of directory paths separated by colons `:`. `"PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin"`
+The `PATH` variable contains a series of directory paths separated by colons `:`.
+For example, `"PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin"`.

-You can add directories to your PATH if you have custom scripts or binaries located elsewhere or modify it in a user's profile settings (~/.bashrc, ~/.bash_profile, or ~/.profile for the bash shell, for instance) to make the change persistent across sessions.
+You can add directories to your PATH if you have custom scripts or binaries located elsewhere.
+Alternatively, you can modify it in a user's profile settings (like `~/.bashrc`, `~/.bash_profile`, or `~/.profile` for the bash shell, for instance) to make the change persistent across sessions.

 To view the current directories included in the PATH variable in a terminal, you can use the command: `echo $PATH`.

-We need these directores in order to run `execve()`, the execve() function replaces the current process with a new one.
+We need these directories in order to run `execve()`.
+The `execve()` function replaces the current process with a new one.

-If successful, it does not return;  If there is an error, returns -1.
-This function takes three arguments;
+If successful, it does not return.
+If there is an error, it returns -1.
+This function takes three arguments:

-- A string representing the path to the executable,
+- A string representing the path to the executable.
-- A NULL-terminated array of string pointers representing the command and it's arguments <sub>(if the command is "ls -a" we use `split()`)</sub>
+- A NULL-terminated array of string pointers representing the command and its arguments.
+For instance, for the command "ls -a", we might use a function like `split()`.
-- A pointer to the environment variables `**envp`.
+- A pointer to the environment variables, `**envp`.

 		void	execute(char *argv, char **envp)
 		{